kid-a-mnesiac/melonDS-RPC/README.md

 ### De-obfuscator

-<br>melonDS-RPC's de-offuscator has been reworked.
-It cuts off unwanted parts of the filename, such as locations (<i>Europe, Japan, Au, Es, etc.</i>), certain signs, etc. more effetiently now.
+<br>melonDS-RPC's de-obfuscator has been reworked.
+It cuts off unwanted parts of the filename, such as locations (<i>Europe, Japan, Au, Es, etc.</i>), certain signs, etc., more efficiently now.
 <br>Below you can see how the example file names got de-obfuscated.
 I've chosen more conmplex ones to showcase the abilities of the de-obfuscator.

 <img src="https://i.imgur.com/YMHoNli.png">